A new approach to deformation of C*-algebras via coactions: Preliminaries

 The maximal and the reduced crossed products are always correspondence crossed-product functors.
-Correspondence crossed-product functors for ordinary actions have been studied extensively in \cite{BEW}, where it is shown that for many non-amenable groups (like the free groups in $n$ generators with $n\geq 2$) there exist uncountably many distinct exotic correspondence functors.
+The same holds for the smallest exact Morita compatible crossed-product functor $\rtimes_{\epsilon}$ of \cite{BGW}.
+Correspondence crossed-product functors have been studied extensively in \cite{BEW}, where it is shown that for many non-amenable groups (like the free groups in $n$ generators with $n\geq 2$) there exist uncountably many distinct correspondence functors.

 The above concepts can be extended to twisted actions, or more generally, to Fell bundles (see \cite{Buss-Echterhoff:Maximality}).
 We essentially only use ordinary actions in this paper, but at some points we also comment how our results extend to Fell bundles and we also consider actions which are twisted by a circle-valued $2$-cocycle on the group.